CarterEVERYTHING-Codes/ClassVote/README.md

 *   **Results Page (`/results`):** Logged-in (non-anonymous) users can view:
     *   A history of sessions they administered, including the overall presenter scores for each.
     *   A history of their own presentation scores from past sessions where their name/account was matched.
+*   **Account Page (`/account`):** Logged-in (non-anonymous) users can manage their account, including sending a password reset email (for email/password accounts) and deleting their account.

 ## Next Steps (Future Enhancements - Not Yet Implemented)
 *   More granular privacy controls for viewing session results if needed (currently all authenticated users can read session details for the "Results" page).
 *   More formal mechanism for "sending" or sharing results with presenters post-session beyond the "Results" page.
 *   More detailed user profiles.
 *   Further optimization of Firestore queries for the Results page if performance becomes an issue with a very large number of sessions.
+*   Implement presenter list autofill/autocomplete in the textarea.